icesaw/COMP271/Test1_Review.md

 #### What is method overriding?

-- Overriding is a feature that allows a subclass or child class to provide a specific implementation of a method that is already provided by one of its super-classes or parent classes.
-When a method in a subclass has the same name, same parameters or signature and same return type(or sub-type) as a method in its super-class, then the method in the subclass is said to override the method in the super-class.
+- Method Overriding means to provide a new implementation for a method in the subclass

 #### What are some differences between constructors and methods?

-Overriding means to provide a new implementation for a method in the subclass.

 |             |      Name      | Return Type | Invoke |
 |---|---|---|---|